creativecoder/wordpress-local-dev/README.md

 For each site, WordPress core files are separated from wp-content into their own subfolder.
 That subfolder is actually a symbolic link to a single copy of the WordPress core files.

-The wp-config.php file is configured to use different database settings for each site, by looking for a unique db-config.php file within the folder for each different site.
+A pointer wp-config file sits next to this single copy of core files and dynamically points to the correct wp-config file within the directory for each site.

 ## Requirements ##